derpyzza/derpyzza/README.md

-hello! im derpyzza, a 16yo artist who's learning to program! i currently know C and javascript.

-uh that's it really
+hello! im derpyzza, i make stuff, which you can find here :)

 <!---
 derpyzza/derpyzza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.